 These Orange Cranberry Shortbread Cookies are so festive and perfect for parties, gifting, or Christmas cookie exchanges.

 The combination of orange and cranberry just screams Christmas to me.
 The crisp, bright flavors are a nice contrast to your typical holiday cookies.
 These Orange Cranberry Shortbread Cookies are so pretty, almost a centerpiece in themselves, and pretty easy to make.

 - Be careful not to over-beat the butter.
-When making shortbread cookies you do not want to beat a lot of air into the butter, you want more of a dense cookie than a fluffy one!
+You do not want to beat a lot of air into the butter when making shortbread cookies.
+You want more of a dense cookie than a fluffy one!

 - If you make these into sandwich cookies, you will only need half of the icing recipe below.

 - Frosted Orange Cranberry Shortbread Cookies will keep, in an air-tight container in the refrigerator, for up to 5 days.
 Remove the cookies from the refrigerator 1 hour before serving.

 - This recipe calls for cranberry jam.
 You can use store-bought or make your own from this recipe.

 - You’ll need Sugared Cranberries for this Orange Cranberry Shortbread Cookies recipe.

 - Unfrosted cookies will keep in an airtight container at room temperature for up to 1 week.

 - Frosted cookies will keep in an airtight container in the refrigerator for up to 3 days.